Welcome to part 10... it's been a long time coming!

 It even came with a VAC dry sump, complete with reservoir!

-While I wait on parts for that, I have plenty to do with the N62 swap
+I have plenty to do with the N62 swap in the meantime though

 The first thing I will need to do is set the engine height to establish the correct driveline angle